Jasonlnupolun/WiseCrowdRec/README.md

     - since when multiple user search twitter, they should use their own oauth
 - [ ] kill storm topology
 - [ ] Log
+- [ ] Click "Start Background Topology", if cassandra doesn't open, show info
+- [ ] Throw exception -> use Exception only

 ---